harsh-kain/harsh-kain/README.md

 <h1 align="center">Hi 👋, I'm Harsh Kain</h1>
 <h3 align="center">Frontend-Developer | Youtuber | FreeLancer</h3>

-- 🤚 About me - **This is Harsh kain and I'm a front-end developer, Youtuber, Computer Science Student, also working as a Freelancer.
+- 🤚 About me - **This is Harsh kain and I'm a front-end developer, Computer Science Student, also working as a Freelancer.
 Currently I am working on my problem solving skills and Back-end Development. 🙋‍♂️.**

 - 🌱 I’m currently learning - **React JS and Problem solving with Data Structure and Algorithm**